paulwconnor-ai/pick-e/README.md

 - LiDAR is idealised (no noise model yet).
 - Frontier planner is intentionally minimal.
 - Deterministic (seeded) mode not yet enabled.
+- Its a simplistic 2D simulation - not intended a basis for a production tool.

 ---